vish9812/analog/cmd/README.md

 ## Commands:

+- **LDAP**: Parses LDAP log files to find all group membership paths for a specific user and job ID, or search for users based on various criteria.
+- **Merger**: Merges all files from a given folder within a time range and generate a single time-sorted log file with unique log entries.
 - **Summary**: Provides a summary view of all the log files.
-- **Filter**: Filters all files from a given folder within a time range and generate a single time-sorted log file.
 - **Web**: Starts a web server to serve the Analog UI.

 ## Usage: